 - 2 cups white whole wheat flour

-Grate and measure the zucchini, then throughly squeeze it with a paper towel to remove as much excess water as possible.
+- Grate and measure the zucchini, then thoroughly squeeze it with a paper towel to remove as much excess water as possible.
 Repeat as needed so that the zucchini is as dry as possible.

-In large mixing bowl, briskly whisk together the maple syrup, applesauce, coconut oil, and vanilla extract until smooth.
+- In a large mixing bowl, briskly whisk together the maple syrup, applesauce, coconut oil, and vanilla extract until smooth.
 If the coconut oil resolidifies, gently warm it in the microwave for 10-20 seconds, then stir until smooth.
-Add the flaxeggs. then mix again until combined.
+Add the flax eggs.
+Then mix again until combined.

-- Make sure to use a 9x5-inch loaf pan like this one, not 8x4-inch loaf pan or the zucchini bread will not bake through properly.
+- Make sure to use a 9×5-inch loaf pan like this one, not an 8×4-inch loaf pan, or the zucchini bread will not bake through properly.

-- Store according to my guide for How to Store Muffins and Other Quick Breads for 2 to 3 days at room temperature.
-For longer storage, place in the refrigerator for 5 to 7 days or freeze for up to 3 months.
+- TO FREEZE: Freeze for up to 3 months.
 I also like to slice the whole loaf, then wrap and freeze individual slices.
-They I can pull them out of the freezer whenever a craving strikes.
+Then I can pull them out of the freezer whenever a craving strikes.

-- For a gluten-free version: replace the white whole wheat flour with the same amount of a 1:1 Gluten Free Baking Blend like this one.
+- GLUTEN-FREE: For a gluten-free version, replace the white whole wheat flour with the same amount of a 1:1 Gluten Free Baking Blend like this one.